AaltoRSE/rse-timetracking/README.md

 * `Funding::Project` - The project is paying for this service itself
 * `Funding::ProjectOffers` - The project would be willing to pay for the service, but isn't doing so for practical reasons (for example, the project is too small for finance to want to deal with it)
 * `Funding::ASC` - similar to `Unit` but it's more of a ASC-internal project, so you could say that ASC is the customer itself.
+* `Funding::Dedicated` - staff who is 100% paid by some project is working on it, so time isn't in finance systems.
+* `Funding::ITS` - IT Services funding is paying for this

 Task:
 * Task labels indicate the type of work in the project.
 Multi-select,